viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 According to the principles of [Data-Oriented Programming](https://www.manning.com/books/data-oriented-programming?utm_source=viebel&utm_medium=affiliate&utm_campaign=book_sharvit2_data_1_29_21&a_aid=viebel&a_bid=d5b546b7), we should represent data with **generic** and **immutable** data structures, like immutable hash maps and immutable vectors.
 At first sight, it might seem that it means to *live in the wild* and not validate that data is conformed to an expected schema.

 In fact, it is possible -- and advised -- to maintain a data schema in Data-Oriented Programming.
+For instance, in Clojure, we handle data validation with tools like [clojure.spec] or [malli].

-The major insight of Data-Oriented Programming regarding data validation is that **data schema** should be **separated** from **data representation**.
+The major insight of this kind of data validation is that **data schema** should be **separated** from **data representation**.

 > We should separate data schema from data representation.

+The purpose of this article is to illustrate how to implement Clojure approach of data validation in other programming languages using JSON schema.

 This article is made of 4 parts: